rockdaboot/wget2/docs/wget2_manual.md

   Start downloading at zero-based position OFFSET.
 Offset may be expressed in bytes, kilobytes with the `k' suffix, or megabytes with the `m' suffix, etc.

   --start-pos has higher precedence over --continue.
-When --start-pos and --continue are both specified, wget will emit a warning then proceed as if --continue was absent.
+When --start-pos and --continue are both specified, Wget2 will emit a warning then proceed as if --continue was absent.

   Server support for continued download is required, otherwise --start-pos cannot help.
 See -c for details.